dgroomes/mongodb-playground/misc/README.md

   effectively.
 Technically, the sub-projects still adhere to the "standalone" constraint because there is no runtime or build time dependency between those projects and this projects.
 A reader can read an individual project and in fact delete the `misc/` sub-project and the other sub-project will still work.
+* DONE make the sampling code print a consolidate output instead of the bulky JSON.
+The bulkiness is especially annoying when doing the multiple invocations of the refresh and query and timing the execution time in `materialized/`